 In addition to our Dean’s scholarships, for which transfer applicants are automatically considered, there are two additional special scholarship opportunities for incoming transfer students.

 Monmouth chooses to put the majority of our aid dollars toward Dean’s Scholarships and Monmouth grants, to allow students and families to receive the maximum aid award up front and as early as possible in the process.
 However, we do have a select number of additional scholarships for special groups.
+Students interested in auditioning or interviewing for one of our special interest scholarships can do so as part of a campus visit or your admission counselor to schedule a virtual audition.

 Community and outside scholarships

-In addition to Monmouth’s Presbyterian Scholarship (see above), students preparing to enter as full-time incoming freshman at one of the participating colleges related to the Presbyterian Church (U.S.A.), including Monmouth, may apply for a national presbyterian scholarship.
+In addition to Monmouth’s Presbyterian Scholarship (see above), students preparing to enter as full-time incoming freshman at one of the participating colleges related to the Presbyterian Church (U.S.A.), including Monmouth, may apply for a National Presbyterian Scholarship.
 Students must be members of the Presbyterian Church (U.S.A.) and maintain a 3.0 GPA.

 The LaVerne Noyes Scholarship is awarded to blood descendants (grandchildren or great-grandchildren) of United States Army or Navy World War I Veterans whose service was terminated by death or honorable discharge.